 Most safety experts agree: Those popular “this is my family” stickers are straight up dangerous.
 They share your family composition, what your kids’ names are, how old they are, their hobbies, and even your dog’s name—all information that criminals can use to target you or your children.
 Yet despite these warnings, parents continue to display them prominently.
 Why?
 “It’s a way of establishing your place in the social hierarchy, declaring your status, and showing others you’re superior to their families,” Henney says.
-Find out more measures you can take to prevent identity theft.

-Displaying a Sports Team’s Logo?
-You’re the Life of the Party
+Displaying a sports team’s logo?
+You’re the life of the party

 Identifying yourself publicly with a sports team—whether that’s through a jersey, a hat, or a bumper sticker—is an easy way to feel like you’re part of that crowd, Henney says.
 “People take on the characteristics of their favourite teams,” she says.
 Your favourite team is a winner?
 A scrappy underdog?
 An up-and-coming all-star?
 Then, by extension, so are you.

 Team spirit waning?
 Check out these tips for removing bumper stickers.

 Drive a tricked-out pickup?
 You may lack confidence